What are the main blinding retinal conditions?

 Wet age-related macular degeneration:

 This condition starts with a sudden blurring of central vision and distortion which is painless and progressive.
 Abnormal blood vessels from the layer beneath the retina, choroid, damage the photoreceptors.
-This condition needs urgent attention to avoid irreversible loss of vision and is the commonest cause of blindness in the UK.
+This condition needs urgent attention to avoid irreversible loss of vision and is the most common cause of blindness in the UK.

 Diabetic retinopathy: